jschrier/SynthGPT/README.md

 - Synthesizability prediction (`08_Data_Preparation_Synthesizability.wls` - `11_Score_GPT_Outputs_Synthesizability.wls`)
 - Rescoring results with GPT-4 (`12a_SetupData_Combined.wls` and `12b_Evaluate_Combined.wls` )

 Yes, this is different from the order the paper.
-"Life can only be understood backwards; but it must be lived forwards." --[Soren Kierkegaard](https://en.wikipedia.org/wiki/Søren_Kierkegaard)
+"Life can only be understood backwards; but it must be lived forwards." --[Søren Kierkegaard](https://en.wikipedia.org/wiki/Søren_Kierkegaard)

 # Cite

-A preprint appears at...
+A preprint appears on the [ChemRXiv](https://doi.org/10.26434/chemrxiv-2024-9bmfj) as `doi:10.26434/chemrxiv-2024-9bmfj`